-The message is very simple, any woman at any age is precious, we do not have to hide wrinkles, sagging, or fat rolls or diseases, because the aesthetic regulations say so.
+The message is very simple, any woman at any age is precious.
+We do not have to hide wrinkles, sagging, or fat rolls or illnesses, because beauty standards say so.

 What about plans for the future?
 Can we expect more initiatives of this kind or do you plan to engage in other areas?

 No idea so far.
-But whatever life puts in my way.
+But whatever life brings my way.

 Do you have some a message that you want to transmit to women who have an interest in doing the same type of projects?

-I do not like giving advice, but if there is a message is that I firmly believe that the time has come for women to act as we want, without molds or corsets that catch us in the politically correct, in the role we have always been “awarded”.
+I do not like giving advice, but if there is a message is that I can transmit is that I firmly believe that the time has come for women to act as we want, without molds or corsets to trap us under the politically correct, and the role we have always been expected to perform.

-And to young women, leave the body shame, work for real equality, a world where female values are as important as the masculine, a world where we do not have to apply man tactics to reach positions of a certain level, because the patriarchy does not work, society continues to have the same problems it has had over the centuries, wars, conflicts, power struggles and I am convinced that the values traditionally attributed to women can be the remedy for so much pain.
+And to young women, stop body shaming yourselves, and, work for real equality, and a world where female values are as important as the male ones, a world where we do not have to apply male tactics to reach positions of power, because the patriarchy does not work.
+Society continues to have the same problems it has had over the centuries: wars, conflicts, and power struggles and I am convinced that the values traditionally attributed to women can be the remedy for so much pain.

 See some more of Elisa’s work here: